-- Paper Work: Each student must present their original Birth Certificate and Social Security Card for filling the I-9 Form.
-These documents will be copied for Business Office files before the student starts working. - · Age: A student must be at least 14 years of age to work. - · Work Assignments: Work assigned is determined by age, skill, and job availability.
+- Paperwork: Each student must present their original birth certificate and Social Security card for filling the I-9 Form.
+These documents will be copied for business office files before the student starts working. - Age: A student must be at least 14 years of age to work. - · Work Assignments: Work assigned is determined by age, skill, and job availability.

-TITHE
+• TITHE

 Students are encouraged to fill out a form requesting tithe be automatically deducted from their monthly earnings.
-Tithe is sent to the Michigan Conference.
+Tithe is sent to the Michigan Conference of Seventh-day Adventists.